Greek Statue Tattoos

 Greek mythology exists in so much of our pop culture- from classics like Battlestar Galactica to the long-lasting legend of Wonder Woman, and Disney’s Hercules is rumored to have a live version coming out soon.

 We look to the ancient Greeks for our heroes, villains, and basic story structure.

 What’s more – modern art is still very informed by their art style, which you can see on display in elite museums around the world.

 It’s interesting to see how one style of art can inform another, especially when we represent an ancient form with modern methods.

 In the case of tattoos, for example, technology and techniques have brought us to the point where people can get incredibly intricate designs as their next piece.

 One idea that’s popular without being clichéd is to get a tattoo of a Greek statue.

-Not only will it look striking, the piece will have so much meaning.
+Not only will it look striking, but the piece will also have so much meaning.

 You can choose a statue that speaks to you, and having a Greek sculpture in the first place will have its own significance.

 What does it Mean to have a Greek Statue tattoo?